||March 23 23:59|

 Write a document describing the design and implementation of your project,

 problem you solved, and what your code does.
-The code and writeups will
+You can either send the code to

 Prepare a short in-class presentation about the work that you have